 This question helps assess your knowledge of the context.
 It is best to highlight the difference to create a good answer:

-"Agile is a collection of values and guiding principles stated in the Agile Manifesto- which is a mindset together with a philosophy that is used in software development.
-Scrum is an example of a framework which applies Agile principles.
-While Agile tells us what to value such as individuals and interactions over tools and processes, Scrum outlines a framework for how to implement those values through roles, events, artifacts, and rules."
+"Agile is a collection of values and guiding principles stated in the Agile Manifesto, which is a mindset together with a philosophy that is used in software development.
+Scrum is an example of a framework that applies Agile principles.
+While Agile tells us what to value, such as individuals and interactions over tools and processes, Scrum outlines a framework for how to implement those values through roles, events, artifacts, and rules."

 The Agile approach was incorporated in other frameworks as Kanban, XP, or SAFe differently implement it.
-In my experience, it is more helpful to think of Scrum as a possible 'how' and Agile the 'why' being centered in delivering value instead of following process.
+In my experience, it is more helpful to think of Scrum as a possible 'how' and Agile as the 'why', being centered in delivering value instead of following a process.

 In this assessment, show your theoretical and practical understanding:

-There are two types of practical understanding: the ability and the better of the two.
+There are two types of practical understanding: the ability and the best of the two.

-Scrum identifies five fundamental milestones, or degrees of control and manage each saber.
+Scrum identifies five fundamental milestones, or degrees of control and management for each stage.

 In this regard:

-The initial SCRUM steps are called Sprint planning (meeting) and it allocates detailed work for an upcoming sprint.
+The initial SCRUM steps are called Sprint planning (meeting), and it allocates detailed work for an upcoming sprint.
 This is the point where a sprint begins. and defines in detail what is to be accomplished.
-The team on the other hand decides what to work on in the increament.
-It is easier when is backed up with ows he has received well refined backlog and set priorities.
-As part of o a Scrum Master, I try in helping product owners with pointers that can be solved bottom up through our camp.
-With clear priorities it's easier.
+The team, on the other hand, decides what to work on in the increment.
+It is easier when it is backed up with ows he has received well-refined backlog and set priorities.
+As part of o a Scrum Master, I try to help product owners with pointers that can be solved bottom up through our camp.
+With clear priorities, it's easier.

 In our team, it is termed the daily Scrum meeting.
-The unique feature of this meeting is that it is of short duration other developers set their clocks with 15 minutes so everyone works and plans for the next 24 hours.
-During that time, they plan for the work it is called a sprint where to revisit and plan for the next one.
-In classifying session, sprinting with IT is nabitzåthing while at revisiting previous sessions like timers stop.
-This is and is not just a meeting so also we can form and use partitions with slats, slices of time.
+The unique feature of this meeting is that it is of short duration; other developers set their clocks for 15 minutes so everyone works and plans for the next 24 hours.
+During that time, they plan for the work, which is called a sprint, where to revisit and plan for the next one.
+In the classifying session, sprinting with IT is nabitzåthing while revisiting previous sessions, like the timers stop.
+This is and is not just a meeting, so we can also form and use partitions with slats, slices of time.

 The Sprint Review takes place at the end of a Sprint to evaluate the increment and make changes to the Product Backlog.
 From my perspective, the most productive reviews capture feedback from stakeholders who directly interact with what has already been developed.